OmarBedawi/myMovies/README.md

 -   The console is displaying an Error 404 (favicon.ico:1) but after a deep research I can't understand what the error is about.
 However, this error is not interfering with the functionality of the code.
 -   When the comments are added, the css properties are not loaded until the page is not refreshed.
+-   Some features are misplaced on smaller devices.
+-   The cover image has to be big size (at least a width of 700px) otherwise will look pixaleted.
+-   The cover image is a link image.
+Could happen that for some reason the link in not available anymore and need to be update.